Mozart, l'opéra rock: Act II

 However, before he can go, Wolfgang passes him his sheet music, saying that he would not need it as he begins to conduct.
-Salieri stays behind to listen, and is overcome by the beauty of Wolfgang's work and the skill he displays (Le bien qui fait mal).
+Salieri stays behind to listen and is overcome by the beauty of Wolfgang's work and the skill he displays (Le bien qui fait mal).
 Startled and unnerved by the immeasurable talent, Salieri tells Wolfgang that if he remembers his place, all will be well between them.
 Salieri leaves and, pleased with his victory, Wolfgang returns to his game with Constanze.
 Unfortunately for the young lovers, Cecilia catches them and explains that she has had an agreement written up (a "promesse de mariage," in French, or "promise of marriage"): If Wolfgang does not marry Constanze within three years, he will have to pay Cecilia 300 florins.
 With no way out, Wolfgang signs the agreement despite knowing his father will not approve, and Constanze, upset with her mother's trap, runs off.

 Back in Salzburg, Nannerl reads the news to her father that Wolfgang is doing well in Vienna and has a promising career of fame and fortune ahead of him.
 Leopold, however, is distraught over his son's request to marry Constanze.
-Despite Nannerl's suggestion of letting them be happy, and her insistence that Constanze seems sincere, Leopold is unmoved.
-She relates to Constanze, understanding her love for Wolfgang, and in Vienna Constanze reiterates this fact.
+Despite Nannerl's suggestion of letting them be happy and her insistence that Constanze seems sincere, Leopold is unmoved.
+She relates to Constanze, understanding her love for Wolfgang, and in Vienna, Constanze reiterates this fact.
 Wolfgang, unable to believe that Constanze had anything to do with Cecilia's trap for him, confronts Constanze about it.
-Constanze insists that she didn't know about it and that she loves him of her own accord, so when Wolfgang tells her that is not enough she rips it up the stolen contract.
-Now confident in their love, Wolfgang asks her to marry him and the two are wed (Les solos sous les draps).
+Constanze insists that she didn't know about it and that she loves him of her own accord, so when Wolfgang tells her that it is not enough, she rips up the stolen contract.
+Now confident in their love, Wolfgang asks her to marry him, and the two are wed (Les solos sous les draps).

 After the ceremony, Rosenberg explains his growing disdain for not only Wolfgang's work, but also for Salieri's nonchalant treatment of it.
 He mocks Salieri's calm demeanor, as well as his disregard for how successful Wolfgang seems to be in Vienna, unaware that he is being watched by the very person he's ridiculing.
 Despite his disapproval, he admits to a few decent parts, beginning to sing the overture as one of them.
 After a short dance, Salieri makes himself known, startling Rosenberg greatly in the process, and proceeds to mimic Rosenberg's previous exaggerated display of his behavior.
 When asked if he really enjoys Wolfgang's music that much, Rosenberg denies it and explains that he was actually cursing in rage.
 He also tells Salieri that he plans to have friends of his sit in front of the Emperor at the opera's premiere to boo and hiss it.
 Salieri hesitates, but ultimately tells him to go ahead with the plan.